FluentLenium/FluentLenium/README.markdown

 will return the list of all input elements which have the class rightForm

 #### Custom filter
-But what if you want all the input that have a text equals to "Sam" ?
+But what if you want all the input that have a text equal to "Sam" ?
 You can use filters to allow that kind of search.
 For example :

 ```java